leouieda/website/about/index.md

 Brazil.
 Since then, I've lived in: Ithaca (USA), São Paulo (Brazil), Toronto (Canada), Rio de Janeiro (Brazil), Honolulu (Hawai'i/USA), and Liverpool (UK).
-Currently, I'm back in São Paulo with my wife and daughter.
+Currently, I'm back in São Paulo.

+My wife [Carol][paper] is a biologist and science writer.
+After quite a few career shifts after her PhD, she now works with outreach and event organization at the [Society for Experimental Biology][seb].
+I'm very lucky that she puts up with me and was willing to go half-way around the world with me throughout this winding career path.
+We have a wonderful, smart, and strong-willed daughter.
+I couldn't be prouder of both of them!

 Both of my parents were zoology professors at [UNESP](https://en.wikipedia.org/wiki/S%C3%A3o_Paulo_State_University), so I've